neokt/neokt.github.io/_posts/2017-01-08-audio-music-mood-classification.md

 categories:
   - Projects
 tags:
-  - webscraping
-  - beautiful soup
   - apis
+  - classification
+  - random forests
+  - precision
+  - recall
+  - gradient boosted trees
+  - xgboost
-  - exploratory data analysis
+  - flask
-  - regression
+  - visualization
-modified: 2016-12-30
+modified: 2017-01-08
 ---

 My third project at Metis consisted of diving into the wonderful worlds of APIs and classification metrics.
 But mostly, it was about facing the music... *cue cheesiness!*